xu-chiheng/Note/README.txt

 CYGWIN_DIR=D:\cygwin64
 MSYS2_DIR=D:\msys64
 VS2022_DIR=C:\Program Files\Microsoft Visual Studio\2022\Enterprise
-HOME=%USERPROFILE%          # can be any directory, like 'E:\Note'
+HOME=%USERPROFILE%          # can be any directory, like E:\Note

 I also use one of the following commands to make a link : ln -s ~ "$(cygpath -u 'E:\Note')"     # using Cygwin or MSYS2/MinGW bash in mintty terminal